Choral Music at Pacific Lutheran University

-- Choir of the West (Richard Nance, Conductor): The university’s “flagship” ensemble, this choir is comprised of approximately fifty singers.
+- Choir of the West (Brian Galante, Conductor): The university’s “flagship” ensemble, this choir is comprised of approximately fifty singers.
 Members are primarily upper classmen, and come from a variety of academic disciplines.
 The choir meets four days each week for a ninety-minute rehearsal, and sings many times each year, in concerts, tours, campus ministry events, and university-wide celebrations such as convocation and commencement.
 The choir tours both regionally and internationally, and records for compact disc on a regular basis.
 Choir of the West has sung for numerous regional and national conventions sponsored by the Washington Music Educators Association and the American Choral Directors Association.

-- University Chorale (Brian Galante, Conductor): This is a mixed choir comprised of primarily freshmen and sophomore singers, traditionally numbering forty to fifty members that come from a variety of academic disciplines.
+- University Chorale (Tiffany Walker, Conductor): This is a mixed choir comprised of primarily freshmen and sophomore singers, traditionally numbering forty to fifty members that come from a variety of academic disciplines.
 The choir meets four days each week for a ninety-minute rehearsal, and sings many times each year in concerts, tours, and campus ministry events.
 The choir tours regionally, and appears on PLU Christmas compact discs.
 The Chorale has performed for regional conventions of the American Choral Directors Association.

-- University Singers (Richard Nance, Conductor): PLU’s women’s choir, this ensemble is comprised of singers from many academic disciplines and class ranks.
+- University Singers (Tiffany Walker, Conductor): PLU’s women’s choir, this ensemble is comprised of singers from many academic disciplines and class ranks.
 The choir meets three days each week for a ninety-minute rehearsal, and shares concerts during the year with other PLU choral ensembles.
 The University Singers do concerts in local venues away from campus, and serve as the choir for campus ministry events on several occasions each year.
 They are also heard on PLU Christmas compact discs.

-- University Knights Chorus (Barry Johnson, Conductor): This group is comprised of tenors and basses representing various academic disciplines and class ranks.
+- Knights Chorus (Barry Johnson, Conductor): This group is comprised of tenors and basses representing various academic disciplines and class ranks.
 The choir meets two each week for an hour and fifteen-minute rehearsal, and shares concerts during the year with other PLU choral ensembles.
 The Knights Chorus performs in local venues away from campus, and serves as the ensemble for campus ministry events on several occasions each year.
 They are also heard on PLU Christmas compact discs.